kulturinformatik/noback/README.md

-# The Historical Metrology Ontology Design pattern
+# The Historical Metrology ontology design pattern

-This repository contains material created in the Digital Noback project including HM, the Historical Metrology ontology, the eponymous ontology design pattern extracted from the ontology as well as documentation on the ontology and the pattern.
+This repository contains material on the Historical Metrology ontology design pattern created in the Digital Noback project.

 ## ODP schema diagram